About mapping and map projections

 Echoview uses geographic data to generate:

 Echoview accepts geographic data in the form of a series of time-stamped GPS longitude and latitude fixes from a GPS receiver.
 The data are represented by a position variable which is associated with a platform.
-Acoustic data is related to geographic position in Echoview by mapping time into geographic coordinates via the transducer which is associated with a platform.
+Acoustic data is related to geographic position in Echoview by mapping time into geographic coordinates via the transducer which is associated with a platform and the platform system reference location.

-Real world position is measured in longitude, latitude and depth which describes a position on the (mostly spherical) surface of the earth.
+Real world position is measured in longitude, latitude and altitude which describes a position on the surface of the earth.
 When a flat display is required those positions will be mapped onto a flat surface using a chosen projection - see below.

 See also: What is affected by transducer geometry for more information pertinent to geo-location.